awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store-cloudtrail.md

 1. CloudTrail stores the event data store resource in the AWS Region in which you create it, but by default, the events collected in the data store are from all Regions in your account\.
 Optionally, you can select **Include only the current region in my event data store** to include only events that are logged in the current Region\.
 If you do not choose this option, your event data store includes events from all Regions\.

 1. To have your event data store collect events from all accounts in an AWS Organizations organization, select **Enable for all accounts in my organization**\.
 You must be signed in to the management account or delegated administrator account for the organization to create an event data store that collects events for an organization\.

+1. To have your event data store collect events from all accounts in an AWS Organizations organization, select **Enable for all accounts in my organization**\.
+You must be signed in to the management account for the organization to create an event data store that collects events for an organization\.
+An event data store that you use to log events from sources outside AWS cannot be for an organization\.

 1. If your event data store includes management events, choose **Read**, **Write**, or both\.
 At least one is required\.
 For more information about **Read** and **Write** management events, see [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)\.